Aceinna/docs_openrtk/algorithms/MagneticAlignment.rst

 ---------

-Magnetic-field information was collected as the system underwent a 360 degree rotation about the z- axis (*Figure 2*).
+Magnetic-field information was collected as the system underwent a 360 degree rotation about the z- axis (*Figure*).
 This was performed twice, once in a disturbance-free environment (no iron added to the system) and once with additional iron added to the system.
 The data in each case was processed and a best-fit ellipse FN computed (dashed lines).
 In the disturbance-free case, the data and the fit were close to circular.
 In the case with additional iron, however, the circle was clearly distorted and shifted away from the origin.

-**Figure 2: Magnetic-Field Measurement in an Environment with and without Iron-Based Disturbances**
+**Magnetic-Field Measurement in an Environment with and without Iron-Based Disturbances**

 For the measurements taken in the presence of additional iron, the estimation procedure produced the following best-fit ellipse parameters:

-**Table 3: Best-Fit Ellipse Parameters**
+**Best-Fit Ellipse Parameters**

 +--------------------------+---------------+----------+
 | **Ellipse Parameter**    | **Value**     | **Unit** |